huyiweixyy/huyiweixyy.github.io/_pages/more.md

 ---
 layout: archive
-title: "m"
+title: "More info."
-permalink: /More info./
+permalink: /more/
 author_profile: true
 redirect_from:
   - /more